NBS8514 : Marketing Research

 In Semester 1, students will be asked to write a Research Proposal related to their group project and submit during Seminar 1 or code a sample interview transcript (problem solving exercise) in Seminar 1.
 A formative feedback on this will be provided in Seminar 2.

-Problem solving exercises in Semester 2 (Lab 3, 5).
+Problem solving exercises in Semester 2 (Lab 1,2,3 and 4).
 Feedback on this will be provided during the lab sessions.